ticketmaster/aurora/catalog/pages/inputs/index.md

     Type: string
     Default: ""
     Notes: Visible instead of selected option.
 Overrides label.
 Supported in both variants.
+  - Prop: hiddenLabel
+    Type: boolean
+    Default: "false"
+    Notes: To avail proper screen reader's reading when placeholder and label can not be displayed in view.
+Can be used only with label.
   - Prop: isOpen
     Type: boolean
     Default: "false"